 - Avoidance behaviors

-Individuals with autophobia may experience symptoms so severe that they interfere with their ability to live their life.
+Individuals with autophobia may experience symptoms so severe that they interfere with their ability to live their lives.
 The good news is there are treatment options to help individuals overcome and manage the fears associated with this phobia.

 Causes of Autophobia